 Overall Body Language

 Now, it's time to put it all together.
-In order to determine how your horse is feeling, look at every part of your horse's body and combine the signals from each.
+In order to determine how your horse is feeling, look at every part of their body and combine the signals from each.

 - Irritated horse: If a horse's ears are pinned back and their head is lowered, take that as a sign your horse is upset.
-If they lower their body and raise their back leg, this is a sign that it is preparing to kick you or run away.
+If they lower their body and raise their back leg, this is a sign that it's preparing to kick you or run away.
 The tail can also be used as a warning device.
-Their overall energy will be heightened, and they will look tense overall.
+Their overall energy will be heightened, and they will look tense.

 - Fearful horse: When a horse is scared, they will often freeze in place in order to avoid moving and drawing attention to themselves, preparing to bolt.
 They may also tremble, shake, and look around nervously.
 If the horse has been startled by something sudden or unexpected, like a loud noise, they may even jump suddenly or spin around with their tail raised high above their back and their ears pinned back flat against their head.